jerry-waldorf/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 >
 > If you'd like to see the OAuth 2.0 spec, you can find it here: <https://tools.ietf.org/html/rfc6749>

 At the core of both OAuth 2.0 and its OpenID Connect extension is the authorization server.
 An authorization server is simply an OAuth 2.0 token minting engine.
-Each authorization server has a unique issuer URI and its own signing key for tokens in order to keep proper boundary between security domains.
+Each authorization server has a unique issuer URI and its own signing key for tokens in order to keep a proper boundary between security domains.
 In the context of this guide, Okta is your authorization server.

 The authorization server also acts as an OpenID Connect Provider, which means you can request [ID tokens](/standards/OIDC/index.html#id-token)